x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-accepted-domains/enable-mail-flow-for-subdomains.md

 :::image type="content" source="../../media/configuring-subdomains-to-send-receive-mails.png" alt-text="The screen on which all subdomains are set such that they can send and receive emails":::

-## Use the EAC to add the domain to connector that originates from Office 365 to your organization
+## Use the EAC to add the domain to connector used for transmitting messages from Office 365 to your organization's email server

 ### New EAC

 1. Navigate to **Mail Flow** \> **Connectors**.

-2. Select a connector that originates from Office 365 to your organization's email server, and click it.
+2. Select a connector that is used for transmitting messages from Office 365 to your organization's email server.

+3. Click the connector.
 The connector properties screen appears.

-3. Under **Use of connector**, click **Edit use**.
+4. Under **Use of connector**, click **Edit use**.
 The **Use of connector** screen appears.

-4. Click the radio button for **Only when email messages are sent to these domains**.
+5. Click the radio button for **Only when email messages are sent to these domains**.

 :::image type="content" source="../../media/determining-timing-of-connector-new-eac.png" alt-text="The option on the New EAC screen to choose when the connector can be used":::

-5. In the text box, enter the name of the domain to which you want to apply the connector.
+6. In the text box, enter the name of the domain to which you want to apply the connector.
 For example, ***.contoso.com**.

-6. Click **+**.
+7. Click **+**.

-7. Click **Next**.
+8. Click **Next**.
 The **Validation email** screen appears.

-8. In the text box, enter the email of an active mailbox on your organization's server.
+9. In the text box, enter the email of an active mailbox on your organization's server.

-9. Click **+**.
+10. Click **+**.

-10. Click **Validate**.
+11. Click **Validate**.
 The validation process starts.

-11. Once the validation process is completed, click **Save**.
+12. Once the validation process is completed, click **Save**.

 ### Classic EAC

 1. Navigate to **Mail Flow** \> **Connectors**.

-2. Select a connector that originates from Office 365 to your organization's email server.
+2. Select a connector that is used for transmitting messages from Office 365 to your organization's email server.

 3. Click the "Edit" icon ![Edit icon](../../media/ITPro_EAC_EditIcon.png).
 The **Edit Connector** screen appears.